The Scout Association: Leadership roles

 The organisation, its national, county, regional and area bodies and each District and Scout Group registered with it are managed by committees (termed "trustee boards" to separate governance from operational roles).

 There are around 120,000 adult volunteers.
 The organisation employs 198 full-time and part-time paid staff.

 Each of the organisation's national, county, area and region bodies and each Scout district and Scout Group registered with the organisation are led by an adult volunteer termed a "lead volunteer", who is responsible for ensuring the organisation's standards are met.
 Lead volunteers can be assisted by deputies and assistants in particular responsibilities.
 A Group lead volunteer and their team lead a local Scout group.
 These adult volunteer leader roles are uniformed and, to attain a Wood Badge, are trained in the organisation's values, safety and child protection (safeguarding), inclusion and managerial skills.

 In England, paid staff are employed by regional services teams.
 In Wales, Scotland and Northern Ireland, field volunteers support lead volunteers.
 District lead volunteers report to the county, area or regional lead volunteer, who reports to the UK lead volunteer.

-Each Scout troop and Explorer Scout unit and each other programme section is run by one or more uniformed adult volunteer leader, and can have assistant leaders.
+Each Scout troop and Explorer Scout unit and each other programme section is run by one or more uniformed adult volunteer leaders, and can have assistant leaders.
 These roles require training as above and in camping, Scout skills and administration and, every three years, in first aid, safety and child protection.
 Supporting these leaders there can be uniformed section team members and the non-uniformed occasional helpers.
 Team members have to complete only basic training, in the organisation's values, safety and child protection, while occasional helpers are required only to have a criminal records check by the Disclosure and Barring Service.
 In addition, there are non-adult young leaders, who must complete training in child protection and safety and have the option to complete further modules on topics that mirror the adult training programme.

-Adults can join Scout Active Support units which allow adults to support the organisation's activities without the commitment of a leader role.
+Until 2024, adults could join Scout Active Support units and support the organisation's activities without the commitment of a leader role.